wordtreefoundation/books/pseudo_biblical/The French Gasconade Defeated - 1743.md

 ---
 short_title: The French Gasconade Defeated
-title: The French Gasconade defeated, and then swept out of Germany
+title: The French Gasconade defeated, and they swept out of Germany
 author:
 year: 1743
 place: